zoogeny/zoogeny/books/story-self/commentaries.md

 - Value of love
     - Greek words for love
+        - show how these can be expressed using my own definition
     - The external goal
     - The need for sacrifice
     - Connection to emotion